fuyuncat/rquery/EXAMPLES.md

    ```
    3.0000000000000004
    ```
-- coypsign(x, y) : Normal function.
+- copysign(x, y) : Normal function.
 Returns a value with the magnitude of x and the sign of y.<br/>
    ```
-   rq -q "s copysign ( 10.0,-1.0)" " "
+   rq -q "s copysign( 10.0,-1.0)" " "
    ```
    Returns result:<br/>
    ```